aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 SBC
 -------------------------------------------------------------------------------
-In case of subtraction operation there are some differences, that I describe above.
-The code for ADC and SBC may be (and should be if someone is interested in emulation of very accurate hardware layout) merged into single procedure, although in that case one should consider providing additional, separate bools:
+In case of subtraction operation there are some differences, described below: the code for ADC and SBC may be (and should be if someone is interested in emulation of very accurate hardware layout) merged into single procedure, although in that case one should consider providing additional, separate bools:
 ``DAA`` for signal *decimal add operation* and ``DSA`` for *decimal subtract*.